martinholmqvist/Project-portfolio/README.md

 In this project me and Max Hansson compared the performance in predicting students grade using penalized regression models where we had high multicollinearity and many covariates as input data.
 ![Ridge and Lasso comparison](Ridge_Lasso_comparison.pdf)

+### A timeseries analysis on predicting covid cases
+In this project we tried to create an ARIMA model that would predict the amount of covid cases per week and compared these models to a naive model.